Back to Blog

 1. Make Your Contributions Visible to Decision-Makers

-Send a brief monthly email to your manager summarizing your key contributions and their business impact.
-This creates a paper trail of your value and keeps your work top of mind during promotion discussions.
+A practical approach: send a brief monthly email to your manager summarizing your key contributions and their business impact.
+This creates a paper trail of your value and keeps your work top of mind during performance and promotion discussions.

 2. Build Relationships with Sponsors, Not Just Mentors